ktgmail/IT1150-Spring19/README.md

 Week 1, Class 1

 # How-To
-Get started with VS Code, Python, and GitHub
+Get started with VS Code and GitHub